Pseudo-rotations vs. Rotations: Abstract

 \section{Abstract}

-Continuing the study of Hamiltonian pseudo-rotations of projective spaces, we focus on the conjecture that the fixed point data (actions and the eigenvalues of the linearization) of a pseudo-rotation exactly matches that data for a suitable unique true rotation even though the two maps can have very different dynamics.
-We prove this conjecture in several instances, e.g., for strongly non-degenerate pseudo-rotations of $\CP^2$.
-The question is closely related to the properties of the action and index spectra of pseudo-rotations.
-The main new ingredient of the proofs is, however, purely combinatorial and of independent interest.
+Continuing the study of Hamiltonian pseudo-rotations of projective spaces, we focus on the conjecture that the fixed-point data set (the actions and the linearized flows at one-periodic orbits) of a pseudo-rotation exactly matches that data for a suitable unique true rotation even though the two maps can have very different dynamics.
+We prove this conjecture in several instances, e.g., for strongly non-degenerate pseudo-rotations of $\CP^2$ with some notable exceptions, which we call ghost pseudo-rotations.
+The existence of ghost pseudo-rotations is a completely open question.
+The conjecture is closely related to the properties of the action and index spectra of pseudo-rotations, and ghost pseudo-rotations, if they exist, satisfy all known restrictions on the fixed-point data for pseudo-rotations but these data are distinctly different from the data for any rotation.
+The main new ingredient of the proofs is purely combinatorial and of independent interest.
 This is the index divisibility theorem connecting the divisibility properties of the Conley--Zehnder index sequence for the iterates of a map with the properties of its spectrum.